 The LGA promotes open and transparent local government to meet local needs and demands.
 It encourages a meaningful approach to open data to

 - Engage and empower citizens to shape their communities and services

 - Drive efficiencies and public service transformation

 - Promote economic and social growth through the innovative use of data

 - Be transparent and publicly accountable.

-The Local Government Association (LGA) supports authorities in their understanding of local transparency through guidance, the development of common standards, the promotion of good practice, a collaborative approach for releasing data, and the better use of data through existing and new online applications, tools and services such as LG Inform.
+The LGA supports authorities in their understanding of local transparency through guidance, the development of common standards, the promotion of good practice, a collaborative approach for releasing data, and the better use of data through existing and new online applications, tools and services such as LG Inform.
 Many local authorities increasingly release open data in meaningful and innovative ways and engage with local groups to make better use of it.